What is a Creditor’s Voluntary Liquidation?

 The Liquidator may send a Final Report for Creditors;

-The Liquidator will lodge various documents with ASIC and request that ASIC deregister the company.
+The Liquidator will lodge various documents with the regulator and request permission to deregister the company.

 Yes, there can be variations from the above but the above is accurate for around 80% of liquidations done by Dissolve.
-ASIC statistics tell us that other liquidators can take years to complete the above process.
+Statistics tell us that other liquidators can take years to complete the same process.

 Making the decision.